MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. TODO
+1. I believe my remove takes O(1) time, but not 100% sure on the O(1) time stuff yet.
-2. TODO
+2. I believe so.
-3. TODO
+3. Grow works as described and doubles array size.
-4. TODO
+4. I believe grow takes O(n) time.
-5. TODO
+5. Destructor code is from lecture so I believe it should work
-6. TODO
+6. I believe getNumItems is O(1) time
-7. TODO
+7. Exceptions are thrown
-8. TODO
+8. Array is circular

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.
 Everything but front should be kept.
 Stacks add to the front so having a variable for front is not needed.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
 The whole idea of circular arrays was confusing at first.
+I think it should be covered in the begging as it seems like the key to the whole lab.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
 : is used in C++ to mean the same thing as extends.
 ArrayQueue : Queue would be the way to write it in C++.